Home » National Parks » Grand Canyon National Park » Exploring the North Rim Grand Canyon in 1 Day

 Staying in the North Rim Campground

-The first thing you notice is the fresh smell of the Ponderosa Pines.
-The campground is ideally located to the rim with access to several trails.
-They spread the campsites throughout trees and being at the edge gave a feeling of privacy.
+The first thing you notice is the fresh smell of the ponderosa pine.
+The campground is ideally located near the rim with access to several trails.
+They spread the campsites throughout the trees, and being at the edge gave a feeling of privacy.
 The canyon rim is only a short walk to watch the sunset or sunrise.
 Search for sites well ahead of your visit.
 They require reservations months in advance by calling 1-877-444-6777 or online recreation.gov.

-The campground has a well-stocked general store with everything you could need, including your coffee, fresh fruit, and vegetables, camping supplies, Wi-Fi, an ATM… literally everything.
-The coin-operated showers and laundry facility are well – maintained.
+The campground has a well-stocked general store with everything you could need, including your coffee, fresh fruit and vegetables, camping supplies, Wi-Fi, an ATM… literally everything.
+The coin-operated showers and laundry facilities are well – maintained.
 We stopped at the general store to use the Wi-Fi.

 Ponderosa Pine Forest of Devils Tower